 - The process is normally less expensive than litigation.
 Attorney fees and court costs in a contested divorce can quickly add up to substantial amounts of money.

 - The process consumes less time than litigation.
 The parties and their attorneys decide the meeting time and place instead of having to accommodate overwhelmed court calendars.

 - There can be much less stress and anxiety because the parties are playing a more active role and retaining more control of the divorce process.

-The collaborative process is not the right choice for all divorcing couples.
+However, the collaborative process is not the right choice for all divorcing couples.
 For many it may be worth a try, because even if all disputed issues aren’t resolved and the process isn’t completed, the disputes could be reduced, leading to a quicker, less confrontational litigation process.

 Whether you’ve already decided to get divorced, or you just want to know your options, we can walk you through it.
 You need to know what to expect, how long it will take, and who will support you, and Church, Langdon, Lopp, Banet Law has the answers.
-We do not charge for the initial consultation.
-We can explain the process and answer your most urgent questions, preparing you for the big decisions.
-Call us for an appointment.